Chair of Governors: Mr. O. Rahman

 The Finance provides guidance to the governing body and Headteacher on all matters relating to finance as outlined in the School’s Financial Regulations & Standing Orders.
 These will include:

-- Drafting proposals for the Governing Body on how the school’s delegated budget should be spent, in accordance with their SDP and the statutory curriculum requirements laid down by government
+- Drafting proposals for the Governing Body on how the school’s delegated budget should be spent, in accordance with their SDP and the statutory curriculum requirements laid down by the government

 - Monitoring the annual budget and ensuring the budget is managed effectively.

 - Ensuring the school meets all its statutory obligations, and through the headteacher complies with its financial regulations.

 - Decide whether to delegate their powers to spend the delegated budget to the headteacher if so, they should establish the financial limits of delegated authority.